axwf/ValorantEyeballReplacer/README.md

   - Click the "Replace Eyes" Button.

-  - Adjust the scale of each individual eye until it fits the needs of your character.
+  - Adjust the scale & rotation of each individual eye until it fits the needs of your character.
+For some instances, you may need to rotate your eyeball by 90 degrees on the x-axis within Blender.

 ## Common Errors
   - Not choosing correct amarture.